-If you would like legal advice at no cost on personal injury compensation claims just use the helpline, complete the contact form or email our offices and an adult crebral palsy solicitor will telephone you with no further obligation.
+If you would like legal advice at no cost on personal injury compensation claims just use the helpline, complete the contact form or email our offices and an Adult Crebral Palsy medical negligence solicitor will telephone you with no further obligation.
 Following a review of the circumstances of the injury and of the medical records you will be advised whether your child has a reasonable claim and if so, what steps you should take to protect your legal right to receive compensation.
-All of our adult crebral palsy solicitors use no win no fee arrangements to represent their clients which means that if your solicitor doesn't achieve settlement then he doesn't get paid his professional costs and the client does not receive a bill for legal costs.
+All of our Adult Crebral Palsy medical negligence solicitors use no win no fee arrangements to represent their clients which means that if your solicitor doesn't achieve settlement then he doesn't get paid his professional costs and the client does not receive a bill for legal costs.

 Adult Crebral Palsy